If I were here

 If I were here the late afternoon would turn bone-white-blue.
 I’d wander around the small trees in a silent maypole dance of distraction.
 I’d sing.

 The evening would cool and I’d look back at the yellow glow of the main house and I’d think about dressing for dinner.
 I’d be ravenous by then.
-I’d want to consume and eat the blueness of the day away.
+I’d want to eat the blueness of the day away.

 A silken dragonfly would hover just above the water at the moment I took to leave.
 I’d pause, take in its delicate crepe wings and breathe the last of the sky out.